 Please speak with your primary care physician and let him or her know that you qualify and are scheduled for a lung screening CT.
 We will need an order for LDCT lung screening from your physician before your screening exam.
 Our nurse navigator can assist in obtaining the order.

 Because this procedure is new for lung cancer screening, it may not be covered by your insurance.We will bill your insurance provider.
-If not covered, you will be charged $240, which includes coordination with your primary care physician, a face-to-face meeting to discuss results with the nurse navigator and same-day results.
+If not covered, you will be charged $240, which includes coordination with your primary care physician.

 What to expect